BeaconFramework/BeaconBroker/README.md

 The activity done by the Beacon Broker **[BB]** is strictly related with the data contained inside the MongoDB databases.

-Data, is grouped in several databases, one for each federation tenant (called borrower), and on common for all borrower called "ManagementDB".
+Data, is grouped in several databases, one for each federation tenant (called borrower), and a common database called "ManagementDB".
 Each borrower's database has a series of required collection of document needed for the BB works; these collections contains the  information related to clouds involved in federation.
 Below are listed the collection that need to be constructedby federation administrator when a new borrower is included in the federation:

 **a) Inside borrower database:**